 Is there any help when I apply from the UK (Leave to Remain)?

 For unconditional offer-holders and students who wish to make their Tier 4 application in the UK, to study at Edinburgh Napier University, the International Support Team can help you apply.
-We run a ‘Check & Send’ service which means we can check your application and send it to the Home Office.
-Or if you prefer to apply yourself we can check it first.
-View an overview of the Tier 4 application process.
+We provide a service which means we can check your application before submitting it to the Home Office.

-- It’s is free to all Edinburgh Napier University students and applicants holding an unconditional offer
+- Is free to all Edinburgh Napier University students and applicants holding an unconditional offer

 - We will check your Tier 4 extension application and documents